helpcat/bigdataworkshop2/questions/spark.md

 ### Samuel AUBERTIN

 1. Why Hadoop is slower than Spark?
+    - It runs on bananas and bananas are always slower than electricity.
+    - Hadoop works on disk, Spark in memory.
+    -
 2. In which way Spark's RDDs are "resilient"?
 3. Why can we say that Spark is lazy?
 4. How can you improve access time to data in Spark?